stanFurrer/KPMG_ML_Challenge/README.md

 > * Having access to the review comment might be usefull.
 We could compute a sentiment score with a BERT model finetuned for emotion classification.
 > * We could also include image quality as a feature.
 Shunyuan et al. 2017 [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2976021), have shown that Airbnb property demand changed after the acquisition of verified images (taken by Airbnb’s photographers).

+**Data Centric :**
+> * Use tree pruning and Features selection to reduce the Overfitting
+> * Conduct a grid search for hyper parmeter selection. **PLEASE NOTE** We have implemented the code for the grid search, however due to time constrain we haven't run it.
+> * Try Deep Deural Network.
+Specifically, try a Multi-Layers-Perceptron with as regularization dropout and layer-normalization and as optimizer Adam.
+(This is my speciality.
+I have a lot of project where I implemented all sort of Deep Learning Architecture.
+However, I prioritize the interpretability of the project rather than optimizing the performance.)

 **Lessons Learned**

 1. Great opportunity to work with geographic data and to connect them to the model performance.